Market Segmentation 101: The Basics

 • Gather actionable insights from specific segments with surveys

 • Demographic attributes include age, race, ethnicity, gender, education level, and income level.
-This type of information is easily obtainable data through questionnaires.
+Demographic information is easily obtainable data through questionnaires.

 • Behavioral attributes refer to buying habits, usage rates, technology use, or interactions with your website, app, or physical stores.
 How often do they buy products in-person versus online?
 Which social media apps do they visit most often?